 Unveiled in 2000, the course at Okemo Valley Golf Club is a Steve Durkee design that lies on the other side of the main highway leading to the ski slopes at the Okemo Mountain Resort.
+Featuring bent grass tees, fairways and greens, the course is a heathland-style layout that extends to modest 6,400 yards, playing to a par of 70.

 There are few courses which have exceeded my expectations more strongly than the Okemo Valley Golf Club.
 This entire property receives my high praise as a memorable, modern gem which fits its setting exquisitely.